Jaswanthchowdary18/JETFLIX-Netflix-Clone-/README.md

 ---

 **Go to the Browser:**
-  Visit https://jetflix-netflix-clone.vercel.app/  for the web page
+  Visit https://jetflix-netflix-clone.vercel.app/  or   https://jetflixn.netlify.app/  for the web page

 ---